BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 npm install superagent-mock --save-dev
 {% endhighlight %}

-Then, we create the configuration file.
-It's where you will define which data will be mocked.
+Then, create the configuration file, where you will define which data will be mocked.
 Let's take for example a nonexistent API, the authors list on our technical blog : `http://tech.m6web.fr/api/authors`.

 Here the structure of the file we need :